farisazny/MAD-Leaf-Disease-Flutter-App/README.md

 1. **Leaf Disease API**
    - The API we are currently using utilizes the VGG16 Deep Learning model, pre-trained on numerous plants.
    - It can predict the type of diseases based on an input image of a leaf.
-   - Built locally using Flask, the API can be accessed via Postman using the POST method through the `/predict` route.
+   - Built locally using Flask, the "Leaf Disease API.py" should be run first before anything else.
+   - The API can be accessed via Postman using the POST method through the `/predict` route.

 ## Things to add: